dolphin-530/x320-stm-usb/README.md

 # x320-stm-usb
-adding ability to stream evt data from  GENX320 sensor on stm32 board to host over usb
+adding ability to stream evt data from Prophesee GENX320 sensor on stm32 board (discovery kit) to host over usb
 Usage:
 Use .ioc configuration file in Prophesee's demo source code for the stm32 discovery kit.
 Open the .ioc with CubeMX, and in pins & configuration set USB_OTG_FS to device_only.
 Disable usart1 to enable vbus sensing for USB_OTG_FS.